 Having lived in the Huntsville area for the most of his life, his contacts in the management of facilities are time tested and broad reaching.

-Dan has a blended family of six children, four grandchildren, plays the banjo, and combined with his volunteer work at Huntsville Botanical Garden, where his wife Soozi works, he enjoys a full life!
+Dan has a blended family of six children and four grandchildren, plays the banjo, and, combined with his volunteer work at Huntsville Botanical Garden, where his wife Soozi works, he enjoys a full life!

 John Limperis brings over 30 years of team development, product and program management skills in civil and commercial space and Department of Defense to EOS.
 Beginning his career at Rockwell Space Systems he was heavily involved with Space Shuttle operations and rocket propulsion testing and development.
 As a program manager John worked with multiple agencies, commands and U.S. universities to develop space hardware and technologies.

 His roles in business development include building successful teams, directing business development, customer relations, governmental affairs and planning and executing public relations and outreach activities to increase awareness and marketability for technology programs and products developed for the space and defense environment.